2002 Amarnath pilgrimage massacre: Background

-The 48-days July–August annual Hindu pilgrimage, undertaken by up to 600,000 or more pilgrims to 130 ft high glacial Amarnath cave shrine of iced stalagmite Shiv linga e at 12,756 ft in Himalayas, is called Amarnath Yatra.
+The 48-day July–August annual Hindu pilgrimage, undertaken by up to 600,000 or more pilgrims to 130 ft high glacial Amarnath cave shrine of the iced stalagmite lingam (an aniconic form of Shiva) at 12,756 ft in Himalayas, is called the Amarnath Yatra.
 It begins with a 43 km mountainous trek from the Nunwan and Chandanwari base camp at Pahalgam and reaches cave-shine after night halts at Sheshnag Lake and Panchtarni camps.
 The yatra is both a way of earning revenue by the state government by imposing tax on pilgrims, and making living by the local Shia Muslim Bakarwal-Gujjars by taking a portion of revenue and by offering services to the Hindu pilgrims, and this source of income has been threatened by the Islamist Kashmiri Sunni militant groups who have banned and attacked the yatra numerous times, and massacred at least 43 people in the Amarnath pilgrimage terrorist-attack massacre (2000) and Amarnath pilgrimage terrorist-attack massacre (2001) causing the deaths of 33 Hindu pilgrims and 10 Muslim civilians.